Retrospective

 • accepted valuation methodologies

-When Do You Need a Retrospective Valuation?
+When Do You Need a Retrospective Property Valuation?

-• calculating cost base after inheritance
+• calculating cost base following inheritance

 • establishing market value at a past tax event